Corporate Plan2024–25

 • designing, printing and supplying electoral materials.

 The Pacific Islands, Australia and New Zealand Electoral Administrators (PIANZEA) network is an Australian Government-funded electoral support program led by the AEC.
-The network has helped share programs and resources for more than 25 years to strengthen the capability of Pacific Island EMBs.
-Through PIANZEA the AEC supports voter registration through the Generic Voter Registration System (GVRS) for a number of Pacific Island nations.
-Designed and hosted by the AEC, GVRS is a software application that provides users with a technologically appropriate system to manage their electoral rolls.
-With the support of DFAT the AEC is now upgrading GVRS to meet evolving EMB and user requirements and to make it more sustainable into the future.
+The network has helped share programs and resources for more than 25 years to strengthen the capability of Pacific Island electoral management bodies.
+Through PIANZEA, we support voter registration through the Generic Voter Registration System for several Pacific Island nations.
+Designed and hosted by the AEC, this software application provides users with a technologically appropriate system to manage their electoral rolls.
+With the support of the Department of Foreign Affairs and Trade, we are working on upgrading the Generic Voter Registration System to meet evolving requirements of electoral management bodies and users, and to make it more sustainable into the future.

 • International Institute for Democracy and Electoral Assistance